deepseek-ai/DeepSeek-V3/README.md

 ---

-**Post-Training: Knowledge Distillation from DeepSeek-R1**
+**Post-Training: Knowledge Distilling from DeepSeek-R1**

 -   We introduce an innovative methodology to distill reasoning capabilities from the long-Chain-of-Thought (CoT) model, specifically from one of the DeepSeek R1 series models, into standard LLMs, particularly DeepSeek-V3.
-Our pipeline elegantly incorporates the verification and reflection patterns of R1 into DeepSeek-V3 and notably improves its reasoning performance.
+Our pipeline elegantly incorporates the verification and reflection patterns of R1 into DeepSeek-V3 and significantly improves its reasoning performance.
 Meanwhile, we also maintain a control over the output style and length of DeepSeek-V3.

 ---